 • writeNMD() and parseNMD() write and read segment names.
 NMWiz is also improved to handle segment names.
 Improvements will be available in VMD v1.9.2.

-• A bug in saveAtoms() that would cause KeyError when bonds are set but fragments are not determined is fixed.
+- A bug in saveAtoms() that would cause KeyError when bonds are set but fragments are not determined is fixed. - Import ProDy would fail when HOME is not set.
+Changed PackageSettings to handle this case graciously.